View on GitHub

 General Guidelines

 The general guidelines provide an overview of sustainable software development and good scientific practice in research software engineering.
 They provide a general framework which researchers should adhere to when writing scientific software.
 However, each programming language introduces its own flavor and so the tools that are recommended can be language-specific.
 Please check the guidelines for the language that you are using.
 Currently, C++, Python and Julia are available.
-Please open an issue for requesting guides for further programming languages.
+Please open an issue for requesting guides for further programming languages or other updates.

 Version control

-Any software that is being actively developed should be under version control.
+Any software that is actively developed should be under version control.
 Version control allows you to keep track of any changes to your software and review the history at any time.
 It also allows you to track issues and work collaboratively.
 A version-control system such as git for your software should be the default.
-Different providers are available such as GitHub, GitLab, and Bitbucket.
+To host your remote repository, different providers are available such as GitHub, GitLab, and Bitbucket.

 Documentation